 - End of the spray-and-pray approach to technology.
-Whereas digitalisation in recent years was characterised by haphazard choices, today we see F&B operations developing a thought-through tech strategy.
+Whereas haphazard choices characterised digitalisation in recent years, today we see F&B operations developing a thought-through tech strategy.
 They make targeted choices for both the customer-facing side of the business and the back end to bring greater efficiency to their day-to-day operations.

 The traditional restaurant has become a digital restaurant.
 As in other industries, technology is helping restaurants increase convenience and reduce the margin for error.
 That way, quality can be kept high, costs low and employees happy.

 Foodservice operations deploy tech to simplify and automate business processes, allowing them to process orders faster and more accurately and communicate easily with staff across multiple locations.
 The insights generated by restaurant analytics software make them more aware of productivity and business needs.

 - Remove friction.
 Data-driven restaurants continuously gather data from multiple sources, using the combined insights to improve operational and resource efficiency.

 The holy grail of modern restaurant technology is its ability to capture 360° customer data, often by using open APIs and real-time insights.
 This, in turn, enables restaurants to interact with customers in the best way, personalise marketing, and build long-lasting relationships.
 But that’s not all.
 The increased efficiency frees employees’ time, helping them focus on the guest experience.